HMCTS details how personal applicants can now apply for probate using new online service.

 - Only one executor is applying

-- There is an original will available and the person who died did not leave an update to the will (codicil)
+- There is an original will available even if the person who died made up to 4 changes to that will.
+(These changes are known as codicils).

 - The person who has died classed England and Wales as their permanent home or intended to return to England and Wales to live permanently